 Just interested in interviewing?
 Then sign up for the Investigative Interviewing course.
 Want to cover the Fundamentals of Investigation and also learn how to use the Internet as an investigative tool through social media?
 Register just for those courses.
 Want to take the Report Writing for Investigators?
 Sign up only for that course.
 You choose the combination you want.

 Take all courses and save!
 Contact us about discounts for groups

 Who should attend?

 The courses are designed to give anyone responsible for conducting, supervising or reviewing investigations or fact-finding of any kind, the tools required to ensure that they are done objectively, ethically and thoroughly.
-Previous participants have come from virtually every type of investigative area, including:
+The thousands of participants who have attended our courses have come from virtually every investigative background, including:

 - Workplace / Human Resources